NatLabRockies/AdaptiveComputing/tutorials/example_read_file/driver_read_file.md

 <div class="alert alert-info fade in" id="d110">
 <p>In this notebook, </p>
+<ol> - Existing function evaluations are read from a .csv file to make use of known data and reduce the computational resources required to achieve convergence.</ol>
+<ol> - Otherwise, this tutorial is the same as example_mixed_type .</ol>
 <ol> - The 3D objective function of three different data types is considered.</ol>
 <ol> - $x_0$ is a continous variable with bounds $[0,10]$.</ol>
 <ol> - $x_1$ is an integer variable, which can takes the values ${2,3,4,5,6}$.</ol>